Table of Contents

 What's the Cost of Transportation, Housing-Related Expenses & Food?

-A middle-income family with two kids can expect to spend an average of $162 a month per child on transportation (gas, insurance, vehicle maintenance, etc.) and an average of $314 a month per child on housing-related expenses, as reported by the PlutusTM Foundation.
-A USDA report on food costs found that it costs anywhere from $99 to $183 a month on average to feed a one-year-old child, depending on a family's food budget.
+A middle-income family with two kids can expect to spend an average of about $14,700 a year on transportation (gas, insurance, vehicle maintenance, etc.) and an average of about $10,220 a year on housing-related expenses.5

 But these numbers are national averages.
 If you live in an area with a high cost of living, it might cost even more.
 You may want to sit down with your partner to look at your household expenses now and — using these averages — what they could be in the future.
 That will help give you a better idea of what you'll pay each month to run your household and how to structure your family's budget.